SYKflyingintheSKY/Detecting-Hacking-Activities-with-Stactic-Data/README.md

 data, there is a binary label and a multi-class label, one for indicating whether the activity is an attack or not, and the other for indicating which kind of attack the activity is under.

 # Package Restrictions
-For the data pre-processing and the machine learning processes: use only PySpark SQL / MLlib / ML packages.
+For the data pre-processing and the machine learning processes: use only PySpark SQL / MLlib / ML packages.  <br>
-For the data visualisations: use only Matplotlib packages Excessive usage of Pandas for data processing is discouraged.
+For the data visualisations: use only Matplotlib packages. <br>
+Excessive usage of Pandas for data processing is discouraged.